Wes McCauley: Officiating career

 After two seasons as a full-time NHL referee, McCauley refereed his first playoff match in the 2007 Stanley Cup playoffs, in the first match of the conference quarterfinal series between the Buffalo Sabres and New York Islanders on April 12, 2007.
 In June 2013, he was selected as part of the officiating team for the NHL's 2013 Stanley Cup Finals between the Boston Bruins and Chicago Blackhawks.
-McCauley has subsequently officiated the Stanley Cup Finals in 2014, 2015, 2016, 2017, 2018, 2020, 2022 and 2023.
+McCauley has subsequently officiated the Stanley Cup Final in 2014, 2015, 2016, 2017, 2018, 2020, 2022, 2023, 2025, and 2026.
 He left game six of the 2019 Western Conference finals due to an injury, and was ineligible for the 2021 finals due to a positive COVID-19 test during the conference finals.
 McCauley officiated his 1,000th NHL game on December 23, 2018.
 When coming to center ice after penalties or video reviews, he is known for his suspenseful announcements of important results.

 McCauley was one of eight officials selected to work the 4 Nations Face-Off in February 2025.